MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/authoringResourceComposite.md

                 |- xVirtualMachine.schema.psm1
 ```

-The resource is now discoverable by using the `Get-DscResource` cmdlet, and its properties are
+The resource is now discoverable with the `Get-DscResource` cmdlet, and its properties are
-discoverable by either that cmdlet or by using <kbd>Ctrl</kbd>+<kbd>Space</kbd> autocomplete in VS
+discoverable by either that cmdlet or with <kbd>Ctrl</kbd>+<kbd>Space</kbd> autocomplete in VS
 Code.

 ## Using the composite resource